The head is cast from AK6M2 aluminum alloy.

 • - first - preliminary, with less effort;

-After tightening the fastening nuts, the thermal gaps between the valves and the rocker arms must be checked.
+After tightening the fastening nuts, be sure to check the thermal clearances between the valves and rocker arms.

 Tightening must be done with a torque wrench